 Rider Scholarship Application

 Applicants will complete a Scholarship application in addition to completing the regular rider application process.
 Please complete the rider application process first.
 If you are applying for a scholarship, you will NOT be required to pay the initial application fee (if you have already paid the fee, you can be refunded upon receiving an award).
 If you do not receive a scholarship but still wish to ride, you will need to pay the application fee before enrolling.

 Riders can apply for more than one scholarship, assuming they fit each award’s criteria.
 Individuals will only be selected for one scholarship.
-Bike & Build staff, board, and/or alumni will contact finalists for interviews, and the winners will be enrolled in mid-to-late January.
+Bike & Build staff, board, and/or alumni will contact finalists for interviews, and the winners will be enrolled in November/December.